memery1446/DexAggregator/README.md

-Welcome to the URDEX Aggregator!
+URDEX Aggregator

 URDEX is a sophisticated, extensible decentralized exchange (DEX) aggregator built on Sepolia testnet that serves both as a production-ready platform and a robust foundation for further development.
 By comparing prices and liquidity between multiple automated market makers (AMMs) with varying fee structures (0.3% and 0.5%), URDEX automatically routes trades through the most efficient path to ensure optimal exchange rates.
 The modular architecture and well-documented codebase make it an ideal starting point for developers looking to build their own DeFi applications or extend the platform's capabilities.

 Currently featuring real-time price tracking, intuitive swap interfaces, and comprehensive transaction monitoring, URDEX's design patterns and security measures (including reentrancy protection and slippage controls) provide a solid template for building advanced DEX functionality.
 Whether you're a user seeking the best swap rates, a developer building on top of the platform, or a project looking to fork and customize the codebase, URDEX offers a battle-tested foundation for decentralized trading infrastructure.

+Quick Start -

-For those wanting to try out URDEX, experience swaps, learn about Dex Aggregator functionality, or perhaps are connecting your first Web3 wallet, it's super easy using the link below.
-Once there you'll see a token faucet link with easy instructions on how to import and receive tokens TK1 and TK2.
+For those wanting to try out URDEX, experience swaps, learn about Dex Aggregator functionality, or perhaps are connecting a Web3 wallet for the first time, it's super easy using the link below.
+On the center of the nav-bar is a token faucet link offering easy instructions on how to import and receive tokens TK1 and TK2.
 Go to URDEX: https://dex-aggregator-theta.vercel.app/swap

 Here's how the rest of this README is organized: